clj-pdf/clj-pdf/README.md

 #### Section

-Sections can only be parented under chapters and other sections, a section must contain a title followed by the content
+Chapter has to be the root element for any sections.
+Subsequently sections can only be parented under chapters and other sections, a section must contain a title followed by the content

 optional metadata: